 Bio + Press Release

-The Jazz Steps Band is a 6 piece swing formation from Hungary.
-They tour a lot internationally and are delighting folks with their favourite, enjoyable '30s and '40s swing, traditional jazz music.
+The Jazz Steps Band is a 6 piece swing formation from Hungary aiming to keep their favourite, enjoyable '30s and '40s swing jazz alive.
+They tour internationally delighting folks with their enjoyable traditional jazz music.

 "Budapest Swing with Jazz Steps Bands was very good with its wide repertoire.
 They played at Full speed with high quality, everything from New Orleans jazz to Basie, Ellington, Benny Goodman, and Louis Prima.
 The evening was memorable and a peak of Falsterbo Jazz Club.”
 Tommy Omfors